kinda-raffy/Spiral/README.md

 | `build_30_32`     | Database size of `2^30` with elements of `32` bytes each.  | `-- PARAMSET=PARAMS_DYNAMIC TEXP=16 TEXPRIGHT=56 TCONV=4 TGSW=13 QPBITS=21 PVALUE=256 QNUMFIRST=1 QNUMREST=0 OUTN=2` |

 ## Execution Instructions

-### CLion

-1. After building the CMake project, select the build option and the target you would like to run.
-2. Run (Shift+F10) or Debug (Shift+F9) the selected target.

 ### Command Line